osmoscraft/osmosmemo/README.md

 > - Edge: visit `edge://extensions/shortcuts`
 > - Firefox: visit `about:addons` as shown in [this video](https://bug1303384.bmoattachments.org/attachment.cgi?id=9051647).

+### How long does it take for a new release to reach my browser?

+- Firefox: from a couple hours to a day
+- Chrome: 1-3 days
+- Edge: 5-10 days

 ## Ecosystem

 osmos::memo is part of the [osmos::craft](https://osmoscraft.org) ecosystem.
 If you enjoy this tool, you might also like: